MrHeavythree/pgnote/README.md

 If you confirm that the content you add complies with the above rules, you must pay attention to your *format*.

-- All document contents need to use Markdown or LaTeX.
+- All document contents need to use Markdown, sometimes can use PDF.
 - All document contents must be added in the docs folder, and all samples must be added in the demo folder.
 - The format of a document should be as follows: